DataDog/hiring-engineers/answers.md

 ### Bonus Question: Difference Between Service and Resource?

-A service is part of an application, whereas a resource is like service query, be that to a database, a client, a server or more.
+A service is part of an application, whereas a resource is a service query or function execution, be that to a database, a client, a server or other components.

 ## Final Question: What would I use datadog for